ofbennett/nhs-prescribing-etl-pipeline/README.md

 - Deploy the Airflow/Postgres scheduler onto a cloud instance rather than running it locally.
 - Develop "Infrastructure as Code" for the tech stack used in the project.
 Could use [CloudFormation](https://aws.amazon.com/cloudformation/), [Terraform](https://www.terraform.io), or simple boto3 AWS SDK scripts.
 - Consider the addition of an EMR Spark cluster into the setup.
 - Draw in more data to enrich the data model.
-Perhaps data associated with the GP practice locations (local measures of disease burden, socioeconomic factors, local public health metrics, weather etc).
+Perhaps data associated with the GP practice locations (local measures of disease burden, socioeconomic factors, local public health metrics, weather, etc).
 - Build predictive models to try to understand the variance across geography and time of the observed trends.
 - Feel free to suggest more!